 Hamilton continued, "One of the questions that I am often asked is how the stars of my generation compare to the stars of today.
 It’s really impossible to accurately answer that because this is a different era.
 We’re living in a completely different time and operating under completely different circumstances.
 To keep it simple, we were better at some things, but the wrestlers of today are doing things that we never dreamed of, and they’re doing those things well.
 Modern professional wrestling will have its own special place in the history of our sport."

-From 2005 to 2007, Jody was the head trainer and head of operations for Deep South Wrestling (same name as his original promotion), one of the former developmental territories of WWE until they closed its doors.
-He was very happy to be able to pass along the knowledge he had acquired from people like Sonny Myers, Tom Renesto, Mike DiBiase, Nick Roberts, and his brother Larry.
+From 2005 to 2007, Jody was the head trainer and head of operations for Deep South Wrestling (same name as his original promotion), one of the former developmental territories of WWE, until they closed their doors.
+He was very happy to pass along the knowledge he had acquired from people like Sonny Myers, Tom Renesto, Mike DiBiase, Nick Roberts, and his brother Larry.
 He felt that because of this, he could close out his career knowing that he made a positive impact on the future of the sport.

 Jody Hamilton is the father of semi-retired pro wrestling referee Nick Patrick.

 All quotes used in this article come from "Assassin" by Jody Hamilton with Scott Teal, which can be purchased from Crowbar Press here.